LielAmar/LanguageFix/README.md

 <br>unlike most languages, that go left to right.

 LanguageFix uses a better algorithm and supports BungeeCord, all within the same plugin.
-<br>to use 2FA for BungeeCord, you need to put the jar file in /plugins/ for your BungeeCord server, and delete it from every Spigot/Paper server.
+<br>to use LanguageFix for BungeeCord, you need to put the jar file in /plugins/ for your BungeeCord server, and delete it from every Spigot/Paper server.

 ## Features
 * Permission-Based